raschmitt/stryker-net-sample/README.md

 ![Console reporter](https://i.imgur.com/CpCurCL.png "Console reporter")

-The mutation score and the location where to find the complete html report will be displayed in the console.
+The mutation score and the location where to find the complete html report will be displayed into the console.

 ![Html reporter](https://i.imgur.com/Aid3MFi.png "Html reporter")